temporalio/documentation/README.md

 In the documentation repo, run `yarn assemble` to generate the guides from the guide configurations.

-Preview your work locally with the command `yarn start`
+Preview your work locally with the command `yarn start`.

 ### How to use Snipsync